Chapter 7:

 By then, it had been two years since I arrived at the facility.

 Zeno and I were in the activity room, sitting across from each other at a table with a chessboard between us.
-It was part of the official recreation list.
-They called it "mental stimulation."
-We called it a war.
+It was part of the "mental stimulation" activity, but for us it was a war.

 Our games had been going on for months.
 Hundreds of matches.
 A scoreboard scratched into the back of one of the table legs kept track of every win, loss, and draw.